 We recommend our Signature Blend.
 A sweet, smooth coffee dominated by a rare Nicaraguan Arabica, this full-bodied blend is full of high notes of berries and marzipan, with a slight twang of citric acidity.
 Deep & juicy, this makes an excellent cafetière!

 Here at CRU Kafe, we recommend between a 1:10 and 1:12 of coffee to water, depending on exactly how strong you’re looking to make your cafetière.
 Another way of looking at this is between 10-12 tbsp of coffee per 1 litre of water, or around 1.5 tbsp per coffee cup.

 A good rule of thumb is to leave your cafetière for 4 mins before plunging - but we like to get a bit more nitty-gritty here.
-For the more traditional espresso blends that include Robusta (such as our Merchant’s Blend) 4 minutes is still the absolute maximum, but for our 100% Arabica coffees (like our Honduras) you can afford to leave them to steep for a minute or two longer, if you like your coffee a bit punchier and richer.
+For the more traditional espresso blends that include Robusta (such as our Espresso Blend) 4 minutes is still the absolute maximum, but for our 100% Arabica coffees (like our Honduran) you can afford to leave them to steep for a minute or two longer, if you like your coffee a bit punchier and richer.

 Before you begin, we recommend that you preheat the plunger and decanting vessel with hot water